The Right Path

 Jesus, though, had a different perspective and gently told her that she was worried about many things.
 There was no need to be, a simple meal would have been enough.
 In fact on this occasion Mary had made the right choice.
 What she had chosen would have lasting eternal value.

 The warning signs for Martha, that she was straying off the Lord’s path, were her resentment and irritation with her sister.
 Whereas she had started out with the desire to serve the Lord, her motives had become self-centered and self-promoting.

-Our level of irritability can be an indicator of where we are spiritually – more time spent in the Lord’s presence brings peace, less time brings pressure!Tweet
+More time spent in the Lord’s presence brings peace, less time brings pressure!Tweet

 The Lord is gracious and reproves gently.
 Our knowledge of Martha does not end there, later we read of an occasion where she leaves her guests to go looking for Jesus and has a private conversation with him².
 This creates an opportunity for Martha to make a statement of great faith, declaring her belief in the Lord.
 Martha should be remembered, for far more than her mistake, as being a woman of great faith!

 Restored to Follow Again